chiarapiccol/JurisSCraping/README.md

 # Juris Scraping
-This repository contains a project for scraping legal documents from the Juris database.
-The project was conducted as part of the SS 21 course by Chiara Piccolroaz at the University of Konstanz.
+This repository contains a project for scraping legal documents from the Juris database and analyse their content.
+The project was conducted as research assistant by professor Prof. Dr. Gerald Schneider (AG Internationale Politik, Universität Konstanz) for the Project „Administrative Inequality: The Case of Foreign Nationals in Germany“.

 ## Introduction
 This project involves scraping legal documents from the Juris database.
 The scraping process is automated using Selenium, and the data is processed and saved for further analysis.